bsurc/docs/docs/scheduling.md

 when you should think "Job Array".

-In the following example, we need to run a python workflow (`my_python_workflow.py`) using some variety of parameters including sample ID, threshold, number of steps, and whether or not the run is a "dry run" or not.
+In the following example, we need to run a python workflow (`my_python_workflow.py`) using a variety of parameters including sample ID, threshold, number of steps, and whether or not the run is a "dry run" or not.

-First we collect all the necessary parameters for each run in a csv file--if you were analyzing different files, this file could contain the path to those files:
+All the necessary parameters for each run are collected in a csv file--one row per job:
 ```bash title="parameters.csv"
 sampleA,0.10,128,true
 sampleB,0.20,256,false